top of page

 I’m a campaigner who’s interested in the connections between our inner lives and the world we create together.

-Over two decades, I’ve campaigned to shut down tax havens and stop banks fuelling corruption and ecological destruction.
-I launched an award-winning campaign for transparency over who owns companies, which was taken up by many other organisations and has resulted in changes to the law in dozens of countries.
+I’ve campaigned to shut down tax havens and stop banks fuelling corruption and ecological destruction.
+I launched an award-winning campaign for transparency over who owns companies, which was taken up by other organisations and changed the law in dozens of countries.
 I worked on the successful campaigns for an Arms Trade Treaty, and for the international ban on cluster bombs.
 I’ve worked for Global Witness, Amnesty International, and many other campaign groups.
-I’ve dug up Parliament Square in guerilla gardening efforts, and was arrested with Extinction Rebellion.
-I’m still trying to get a safe pedestrian crossing over the end of my old road.
+I’ve dug up Parliament Square in guerrilla gardening efforts, and was arrested with Extinction Rebellion.
+I'm involved with local democracy groups.
+A long time ago I trained and worked as a news reporter at The Times.

 bottom of page